Jennie Harrop, PhD

 - MFA, Creative Writing, Colorado State University (1997)

 - BA, Journalism, Pacific Lutheran University (1991)

 My doctoral studies in the late 1990s and early 2000s centered on the literature of the American West.
 As a native Oregonian and a writer, I have a vested interest in the growing canon of Western American literature and the ability of Western writers to earn the consideration they deserve.
 With my training and background as a newspaper reporter, I also am fascinated by how language is used to both transmit information and to inform and define cultures, and I enjoy helping students discover the structure and simplicity of effective writing.
 As director of the Portland Writing Center, I am pleased to see George Fox University offer one of the first writing centers in the country that is focused on the needs of adult learners.

-I am currently pursuing a second doctorate: a Doctor of Ministry with an emphasis in Leadership in the Emerging Culture through George Fox Evangelical Seminary.
+I am currently pursuing a second doctorate: a Doctor of Ministry with an emphasis in Leadership in the Emerging Culture through Portland Seminary.
 I have a heart for nonbelievers and skeptics, and my seminary doctoral work considers ministry in light of contemporary culture, engaging with various social contexts and anticipating future trends.

 Select Research Bibliography

 Harrop, J. (2013).
 Little sparks storybook 1.
 Mexico City, Mexico: Oxford University Press.

 Harrop, J. (2013).
 Little sparks storybook 2.
 Mexico City, Mexico: Oxford University Press.

 Harrop, J. (2013).
 Little sparks storybook 3.
 Mexico City, Mexico: Oxford University Press.